 This is high-impact but requires cultural readiness.

-The Accuracy Equation does not demand agreement on values.
+Our framework does not demand agreement on values.
 It demands clarity about:

 targets,